 “I tell stories about people who struggle to survive but who find beauty in every moment.”

-I grew up watching Hollywood movies in Jamaica.
+I grew up watching Hollywood movies.
 When I immigrated to the US as a child I encountered an America that was unlike the one I had seen on television.
 This America was segregated.
 This America had deep pockets of poverty.
 It wasn’t until much later that I could articulate this disconnect.
-The films marketed and consumed about American culture did not fully represent the reality most people lived.
+The films marketed and consumed about American culture did not fully represent the reality lived by poor people or people of color.
 It was not until much later that I understood the power of films, videos to shape our perspective of reality.
-If I had to articulate a guiding principle of my work, it would be amplifying the voices of people whose stories are marginalized in the American narrative.
+If I had to articulate a guiding principle of my work, it would be amplifying the voices of people whose stories are marginalized in the American narrative or by the American narrative.
 I have told stories about women prisoners, veterans and immigrants.
 In these stories you will find as much beauty and joy as there is struggle.

-Seven Square Miles (2020) is my latest film which follows a collaborative effort between a female police officer Alexis Durlacher and a community activist Abdul Mohammed, as they run a prison diversion program called Trenton Violence Reduction Strategy, in an attempt to reduce gun crime in the city.
+Seven Square Miles (2020) is my latest film which follows a collaborative effort between a female police officer and a community activist, as they run a prison diversion program called Trenton Violence Reduction Strategy, in an attempt to reduce gun crime in the city.
 Over the course of a year we witness their struggle to keep this small but vital program alive as they confront the enormity of the task at hand.